Skip to main content

 The PhD Written Qualifying Examination has two parts: A statistical theory part, developed and scored by the Statistics Group within the Math Department; and a biostatistics part, developed and scored by the Division of Biostatistics and Bioinformatics within the Department of FMPH.
 The exam committees in charge may be different for each part of the exam.
 Whether or not students pass or fail is determined separately by the exam committees for the Statistical Theory part and the Biostatistics part of the exam.
 The student must pass both QEs at the PhD-provisional pass level or higher, with one QE receiving a PhD pass grade.
 Each exam committee will forward its recommendation to the chair of the Graduate Program Committee, which will be the final arbiter of pass or fail.

 The PhD written qualifying examination will be given at the end of each spring quarter and also at the beginning of each fall quarter.
 Students in the PhD program must attempt the exam in the spring quarter immediately after they complete both the Math 281A-B-C and FMPH 221-223 core course series.
 A well-prepared student will take these exams during the first year of the program.
 Otherwise, they are expected to take the exams during the second year of the program.
 Students must pass both QEs by the end of the second year in the program.
 At least one of the exams must be completed with a provisional PhD pass or better by the end of the first year.
-Failure to meet the passing requirements (i.e.,PhD-provisional pass or better on both QEs with at least one PhD-level pass by the end of the second year) on the QEs after two attempts will result in a recommendation to the Dean of Graduate Studies for disqualification of the student in the PhD program and dismissal from the University.
+Failure to meet the passing requirements (i.e.,PhD-provisional pass or better on both QEs with at least one PhD-level pass by the end of the second year) on the QEs, may result in a recommendation to the Dean of Graduate Studies for disqualification of the student in the PhD program and dismissal from the University.

 Qualifying Examination Pass Levels